PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-08 13:30:53
+Last updated: 2024-04-08 13:31:26
-Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar
+Random Quote: Power tastes best when sweetened by courtesy; you had best learn that if you ever hope to rule.  -  Roose Bolton